vivian1223/toDo_list/README.md

 CSS
 ---
 * SCSS used
-* design theory applied to class & uitities management
+* design theory applied to class & utiliities management